-While medicinal herbs for flu or cold are not a cure, they can be used to alleviate the associated symptoms.
+While medicinal herbs for seasonal flu (influenza) or the common cold are not a cure, they can be used to alleviate the associated symptoms.

 In addition, medicinal herbs can stimulate the immune system and may help bring about a more rapid recovery.

-There are four general groups of herbs that are traditionally used for the treatment of flu.
+There are four general groups of herbs that are traditionally used for the treatment of the seasonal flu.

-- The first group consists of herbs that stimulate the immune system.
-These are best used during the onset of symptoms, and include boneset, echinacea and Asian ginseng.
+- 1. The first group consists of herbs that stimulate the immune system.
+These are best used during the onset of symptoms and include boneset, echinacea and Asian ginseng.

-- The second group of herbs for flu is characterized by the herbs diaphoretic action; these herbs promote a mild fever and sweating.
+- 2. The second group of herbs for flu is characterized by the herbs’ diaphoretic actions; these herbs promote a mild fever and sweating.
 Fever is a sign that the immune system is working, and is the body’s defense against infection.
-Elder, boneset and yarrow are three herbs highly regarded for their diaphoretic action.
+Elderberry, boneset, and yarrow are three herbs highly regarded for their diaphoretic action.

-- The third group includes herbs that have been studied for their anti-microbial action.
-Herbs that are highly valued for their anti-microbial and anti-viral properties include goldenseal, myrrh, and usnea.
+- 3. The third group includes herbs that have been studied for their anti-microbial action.
+Herbs that are known for their anti-microbial and anti-viral properties include goldenseal, myrrh, and usnea.

-- Finally, there are herbs that are anti-inflammatory, or have tannins that are astringent (contract inflamed tissue).
-Some are high in mucilage and so are soothing and anti-inflammatory, these are useful in treating sore throat.
-Examples of this last category are red sage, marshmallow and red raspberry.
+- 4. Finally, there are herbs that are anti-inflammatory or have tannins that are astringent (contract inflamed tissue).
+In addition, some of these medicinal herbs are high in mucilage and have therefore soothing and anti-inflammatory properties and are commonly used for treating a sore throat.
+Examples of herbs in this croup are red sage, marshmallow, and red raspberry.

 Commonly Available Medicinal Herbs for Flu Treatment